GeyserMC/Floodgate/README.md

 Please refer to https://developers.minekube.com/connect for more documentation.

-**Special thanks goes to the [GeyserMC](https://github.com/GeyserMC) developers for their Floodgate and GeyserMC open source projects.** This repository forks Floodgate and only reuses its phenomenal project layout for our plugin as well as the very similar internal player connection injection methods applied.
-Note that our plugin is completely different from Floodgate and Geyser plugins as it differs in functionality and should work alongside those as we have refactored our plugin to work isolated from the upstream.

 ## Working setups

 When installing the Connect plugin the following platform settings are supported.